GUIDE TO JACKET POCKET STYLE: FLAP, JETTED OR PATCH

 Tip: As a fashion designer, use this hacking pocket style to make the wearer appear a bit taller or slimmer.
 For instance, when your choice of jacket pocket style is a flap pocket, consider the wearer – if he is on the large size, then use this style to make him appear slimmer and taller.

 There you have it.
 I hope you’ve learned a lot by reading this today.
 Here is a simple scenario with a Style Quiz to test your knowledge of this topic!

-As a menswear stylist, let’s say you were discussing with your client – Mr. X who wants a 2 piece single breasted suit for his wedding as against a Tuxedo Jacket with black pants which you initially suggested.
+As a style consultant, your client, Mr. X insists that he wants a 2 piece single breasted suit for his wedding instead of your initial suggestion of a Tuxedo Jacket with black pants look.

 You would agree with me that making a single breasted two-piece suit with notch lapel and patch pocket is not an option.
 Even though this a beautiful combination for a normal suit, but considering the occasion – his wedding (which is a formal event) it’s going to be a lethal combination if you dare try to pull this off.

 Hope you agree with me?
 Alright let’s now test your understanding of this topic, I’ve got a little quiz for you.